nstack/stackhut/README.md

 ## Contributing

-Contributions are welcome, and they are greatly appreciated!
-Every little bit helps, and credit will always be given.
+Contributions are welcome, and greatly appreciated!
+Every little bit helps us approach the NoOps dream, and credit will always be given :)

 Please see [CONTRIBUTING.md](./CONTRIBUTING.md) for more info.